Why Investing is Important?

 Post Office Monthly Income Scheme (POMIS):

 Investing in precious metals is known as bullion investing.
-Purchase of Gold and Silver coins, bars, and other minted metals as an investment purpose.
+Purchase of Gold and Silver coins, bars, and other minted metals for investment purposes.
 Purely based on the market price of gold and silver (excluding making charges), these investments are a perfect hedge against inflation if done over a long period of time.
 When investing, an individual has to not consider the design and markings of the asset but purely invest based on the base metal quality and quantity.

-Bank savings account maintained under the regulations of the banking Act 1949.
-It is a simple saving, withdrawal account with regulated access.
+Bank savings accounts are maintained under the regulations of the banking Act 1949.
+It is a simple saving and withdrawal account with regulated access.
 Provides an interest income of 3% – 4% on an annual basis.
 The interest income is eligible for deductions up to Rs.
 10,000 u/s 80TTA.
 And, excess income is taxable based on slab rates.

 Recurring Deposit Account:

-Cryptocurrencies are digital assets that people use as an online investment asset.
-A high-risk investment, for it is under its speculative stage.
+Cryptocurrencies are digital assets that people use as online investment assets.
+A high-risk investment, for it, is under its speculative stage.
 Crypto investment has provided a better return than any other asset class for the past decade.
-Although, much of the details are not provided in regards to its acceptability in the Indian market.
+Although, many of the details are not provided in regards to its acceptability in the Indian market.
 The RBI ought to come up with plans for Crypto technology.